 Ok, so you're not getting much sleep at the moment and that's pretty rubbish but try not to get too hung up on it.
 Sleep IS important but accepting your baby’s sleep patterns can help you come to terms with it.
-Newborns have small stomachs that need filling regularly, which is why they wake up frequently and there is little you can do about it.
-If you spend all your energy trying to get your newborn to sleep for longer than four hours at a time, you're just likely to get yourself stressed about it.
+Newborns have small tummies that need filling up regularly, which is why they wake up frequently and there is little you can do about it.
+If you spend all your energy trying to get your newborn to sleep for longer than four hours at a time, you're just likely to get yourself worked up about it.

 You might be interested to know that sleep experts define the phrase 'sleeping through the night' as five hours’ continuous sleep.

 Read more on the truth about sleeping through the night here.

 Understand Sleep Cues

 It’s a fact that good daytime naps help to promote good night time sleep.
 Watch your baby for sleep cues through the day and act on them straight away.
 Typical sleep cues include:

 If you act on the sleep cues when they appear, you lessen the risk of your baby becoming over-tired and more difficult to settle.